 The portrait demo is finished and ready to be put in a frame!

 The portrait is complete!
-It can be viewed at OA Gallery in Kirkwood, MO.
+It can be viewed at the Galleries at Heartland in Kirkwood, MO.

 Working on toned paper is a beautiful and classical way to draw, which dates back to the Renaissance.